 - General discomfort or lack of appetite caused by the pain.

 Ticks are parasites that feed on the blood of cats and are often mistaken for skin tags.
 They are around 1 mm to 1 cm long with eight legs and a whiteish body that becomes brown as it fills with blood.
 Ticks can be found in yards as well as woodland areas.
 They can’t jump, but they drop or fall onto a cat’s coat, where they will latch onto a cat’s skin.
-You’re more likely to find them in the spring or fall.

-Lipomas are the most common type of cat tumor.
+Lipomas are the most common type of tumor.
 Lipomas are slow-growing soft tissue tumors that rarely reach a size larger than 2 cm.
 They occur anywhere in the body but are seldom found in the upper extremities.
-However, lipomas appear as fatty lumps, so don’t feel that similar to a skin tag.
+However, lipomas appear as fatty lumps, so they don’t feel that similar to a skin tag.

 Difference Between Skin Tags and Tumors